Broadband Breakfast on June 1, 2022 — The Supreme Court, Social Media and the Culture Wars

 Close decision on First Amendment principles

-A brief 6-page decision was released on Tuesday, with conservative Justices Samuel Alito, Neil Gorsuch, and Clarence Thomas dissenting, arguing that the law should have been allowed to stand.
-Justice Elena Kagan also argued that the law should be allowed to stand, though she did not join Alito’s penned dissent and did not elaborate further.
+A brief six-page dissent on the matter was released on Tuesday.
+Conservative Justices Samuel Alito, Neil Gorsuch, and Clarence Thomas dissented, arguing that the law should have been allowed to stand.
+Justice Elena Kagan also agreed that the law should be allowed to stand, though she did not join Alito’s penned dissent and did not elaborate further.

 The decision was on an emergency action to vacate a one-sentence decision of the Fifth Circuit Court of Appeals.
-The appeals court had reversed a prior state of a district court, meaning that the law passed by the Texas legislature and signed by Gov. Greg Abbott is now precluded from going into effect.
+The appeals court had reversed a prior stay by a federal district court.
+In other words, the, the law passed by the Texas legislature and signed by Gov. Greg Abbott is precluded from going into effect.

 Tech lobbying group NetChoice – in addition to many entities in Silicon Valley – argued that the law would prevent social media platforms from moderating and addressing hateful and potentially inflammatory content.